terryjiang2020/visory-challenge/README.md

 Feel free to tackle this problem in a way that demonstrates your expertise of an area -- or takes you out of your comfort zone.

 Good luck!

+## Run this project locally

+> npm i && npm run dev

+You will also need to create a file named ".env.development" with the following format:

+> VITE_TICKETMASTER_KEY=[enter your ticketmaster API key here]

+And then you can visit the site at <http://localhost:5173>

+If you wish to build it instead, create a file named ".env.production" with the same content.
+The command will be the following:

+> npm i && npm run build-prod && npm run preview

+And then you can visit the site at <http://localhost:4173>

+The page that has filter and event listing would be displayed as the home page.
+You can filter the events by country.

+It seems the Ticketmaster API does not provide an option to fetch the list of supported state codes or cities, so I have to skip that for now.
+Please let me know if you expect me to add any other features.